isomerpages/ema-pl/_events/4b-youth-siew-2020.md

 <a href="/files/RIED%20Panel.pdf" target="_blank">Click here to find out more about our initiatives to support the 4 Switches in our energy story.</a>

-<a href="/files/Manpower%20Panel.pdf">Click here to find out more about our manpower initiatives for the energy sector.</a>
+<a href="/files/Manpower%20Panel.pdf" target="_blank">Click here to find out more about our manpower initiatives for the energy sector.</a>

 ## 2020 Youth Showcases